romdotdog/knowledge/epistemology/belief.md

 A [proposition](../math/type-theory/proposition.md) is a person's **belief** if they consider it to be [true](../logic/true.md).[^1]

+A **cached belief** is a belief that a person has formed on some past occasion and hasn't been re-evaluated since then.[^3]

 A belief is called a **crony belief** if it has been adopted primarily to make a certain impression on others.[^2] A belief is called a **merit belief** if it has been adopted primarily to accurately model the world.[^2] Thus, beliefs have